Battle of Remagen: The "Miracle at Remagen"

 Allied journalists called the capture of this bridge the "Miracle of Remagen".
 American military historian and biographer Carlo D'Este described capturing the "Remagen bridge as one of the great sagas of the war and an example of inspired leadership".
 The New York Sun reported:

 When the news of the bridge's capture was announced in the United States Senate, the leadership suspended its rule against hand clapping.
 The House of Representatives took a time out from their regular business to celebrate the good news.
 The Associated Press published a report on 8 March that stated, "The swift, sensational crossing was the biggest military triumph since the Normandy landings, and was a battle feat without parallel since Napoleon's conquering legions crossed the Rhine early in the last century."
 Time magazine called it a "moment in history".

-General Dwight D. Eisenhower described the First Army's success: "The whole Allied force is delighted to cheer the First Army whose speed and boldness have won the race to establish the first bridgehead over the Rhine.
+Eisenhower described the First Army's success: "The whole Allied force is delighted to cheer the First Army whose speed and boldness have won the race to establish the first bridgehead over the Rhine.
 Please tell all ranks how proud I am of them."
 He later praised the actions of the individual soldiers who captured it:

 Eisenhower's Chief of Staff, Lt.
 Gen. Walter B. Smith, said the capture of Ludendorff Bridge was "worth its weight in gold".
 General Omar N. Bradley praised the capture of the bridge.
 It was "... a bold advance, characterized by a willingness to chance great risks for great rewards".

 In 1954, Captain Karl Friesenhahn, the German engineer in charge of the explosives on the bridge, commented that the soldiers who were awarded medals for capturing the bridge "... deserved them—and then some.
 They saw us trying to blow that bridge and by all odds it should have blown up while they were crossing it.
 In my mind they were the greatest heroes in the whole war."